ninjeanne/bookly/SRS.md

 ### 3.8 Online User Documentation and Help System Requirements

-We want to provide a F.A.Q. for possible questions that can come up when using our application.
+We want to provide a small F.A.Q. for possible questions that can come up when using our application.
 Since it can be frustrating for children if they don't know what to do we will include step-by-step instructions and enough pictures to show the user exactly what to click at.

 ### 3.9 Purchased Components

--   N\\A
+-   N\A

 ### 3.10 Interfaces